tagtart1/ribbity/README.md

 ## Short Description

 Introducing Ribbity, a full stack Twitter-inspired project built with TypeScript, React, Firebase, and Vanilla CSS.
 Designed to be fully responsive on all devices, Ribbity offers an alternate design with various unique features.
-Users can create accounts via Google or native signup forms, customize profiles, and engage with others by creating, liking, sharing, and replying to Ribbits (tweets).
-Additional features include exploring the latest or random Ribbits and earning a free green checkmark through the Ribbity Green tab.
+Users can create accounts, customize profiles, and engage with others by creating, liking, sharing, and replying to Ribbits (tweets).
+Obtain a free green checkmark through the Ribbity Green tab.

 ## 🔴 Demo